 Godparent/s: Godparent/s need to be at least 16 years old, a Catholic who has been Confirmed, received Communion and who lives a life of faith, (not the child’s parent).
 If you wish to have more than one Godparent, at least one must be a Catholic.

-Parents will be required to attend a Baptism preparation which occurs on the first Saturday of each month.
+Parents will be required to attend a Baptism preparation which occurs on the first Sunday of each month (please note the date may vary from time to time).
 This can be arranged at the time of booking.
 There is an admin fee of $50 payable prior to the baptism.